1j01/crossword-helper/README.md

 TODO: Take the score information from the word list into account when sorting results.
 This should help cut through the noise!

-To find superpuzzitions matching a board that is more filled, say where a grid contains `A_EH` and `A_SS` superimposed, you might specify a list of regexp patterns instead of simple letters:
+To find superpuzzitions matching a board that is more filled, say where a grid contains `A_EH` and `A_SS` superimposed, you can specify a list of regular expression patterns instead of simple letters:
 ```bash
 python -m src.cli superpuzzition --length 5 a.eh a.ss
 ```